gopine/diary/2024/May/May 31 (Friday).md

 Implementing the SSE into the data transfer, which is much simpler than WebSockets.

 It seems like a good solution for simple use cases.

+Troubleshooting a memory leak in one of our older React components.